 Later, Jason invites Gwen up to view outer space from the Tractor Containment Field as he states how this gorgeous imagery gives him a confident feeling on how anything is possible.
 During this, Gwen notices that he’s grasped her hand.
-A moment of awkward silence ensures before they shudder from each other.
+A moment of awkward silence ensues before they shudder from each other.
 However, they start to feel a bit more comfortable between them as they slowly draw themselves in for a kiss.
-Suddenly, Gwen pulls away as she exclaims that their time as a possible couple has sailed and nothing can change that fact, leaving Nesmith alone with his thoughts.
+Suddenly, Gwen pulls away as she exclaims that their time as a possible couple has sailed and nothing can change it, leaving Nesmith alone with his thoughts.

 We then move into Chapter 9: “The Last Leg!” as Jason returns to the bridge.
 Just then, Guy informs the crew of an approaching bogie.
 Suddenly, the ship gets caught in a tractor beam as it gets dragged onto the Judgment Ship and the end result causes the crew to go unconscious.
 Later, Nesmith wakes up and is approached by a female alien as Issue 3 ends with her exclaiming that Earth will be “hurled from its orbit and obliterated by the vacuum that is space”.

 Issue 4 opens on Chapter 10: “Be Careful What You Wish For…” as Jason and Gwen are on a picturesque beach.
 She narrates about her acting background as she grew up within the business since she was two, ranging from commercials to soap operas to sitcoms.
 By the time she was in her 20s, she became Lt.
 Tawny Madison on Galaxy Quest.
 As she narrates about her role bringing her close to Peter and his real-life counterpart Jason, they embrace each other in a kiss as she describes about the on-screen/off-screen romance between them over the years.
 Afterwards, he says that they have rehearsal coming up tomorrow morning, so he heads out to put the horse away as Gwen then narrates about her and Jason dating other people by the time the show was revived.
-Just as she mentions how it all came together one year go upon “the Judgment Ship”, she gets concerned and heads towards the nearby stable to look for him.
+Just as she mentions how it all came together one year ago upon “the Judgment Ship”, she gets concerned and heads towards the nearby stable to look for him.
 To her shock, she sees him making out with another woman before tearfully running off.

 As the sun starts to set, she uses her Vox to contact Alexander, but he’s befuddled at the sight of his character Dr. Lazarus staring in the title lead of the stage play Richard III.
 With no response, Gwen contacts Fred and informs him of Nesmith’s cheating ways.
 However, a nearby explosion interrupts his conversation as Fred tells her that this is something that she must deal with herself before hanging up.
 It turns out that Laliari is in her original alien octopus mode and is lashing out against the cinema attendees due to her own pregnancy.

-We then shift over to Chapter 11: “Will Work For Food” as Jason is at Sunbeach Coffee waiting behind an indecisive before finally reaching the counter where his charm doesn’t work on the cashier and he ends up ordering some chocolate milk.
+We then shift over to Chapter 11: “Will Work For Food” as Jason is at Sunbeach Coffee waiting behind an indecisive customer before finally reaching the counter where his charm doesn’t work on the cashier and he ends up ordering some chocolate milk.
 After noticing that no one wants an autograph from him, he casually begins to cross the street before he’s suddenly hit by a limo.
 The occupant gets out as it turns out to be Sandy Cashew himself.
 Nesmith accuses him of snuffing him out in order to get closer to Gwen, but Sandy says that he hasn’t met him before giving out his business card and heading out.

 With the Judgment Ship looming, Jason attempts to enter Cabello Studios.
 However, he’s caught by a pair of security guards as they throw him out.
-As such, he climbs up a palm tree and sneak inside.
+As such, he climbs up a palm tree and sneaks inside.
 As he’s about to reach the appropriate sound stage, he’s stunned to see a poster for the revival series which shows off the entire cast minus him.
-As Gwen and Alexander arrive back at the set, Jason is shocked as they phase right through him, revealing his nonexistence to him.
+As Gwen and Dane arrive back at the set, Jason is shocked as they phase right through him, revealing his nonexistence to him.

 We then move into Chapter 12: “Alas, Poor Jason” as the main cast proceeds with the filming of a Galaxy Quest episode while Nesmith berates Dr. Lazarus in an unseen and unheard manner.
 Afterwards, shooting has wrapped for the day as Jason sits in the commander’s chair and wonders about what’s going on as he recalls himself and his castmates getting a hero’s return after stopping the Judgment Ship a year ago.
 Thankfully, this allows him to wake up as he realizes those “memories” never happened as he deduces that their captor is unaware of him as an actor.
 As such, he discovers that he and his unconscious castmates are still aboard the Judgement Ship.
 With his fellow crewmates “trapped in their own psychic loop”, the alien mistress returns as she reveals that they’ll perish very soon alongside the rest of humanity since she deems them “unworthy of continued existence”.
 Fortunately, Issue 4 ends with Nesmith refusing to back down.

 Issue 5 opens on Chapter 13: “Inherit A Cosmic Wind” as Alexander dreams about accepting an adoring curtain call for his lead performance in Richard III in the guise of Dr. Lazarus.
 Just then, Jason emerges and calls him a fraud before hopping onto the stage to tell his friend that the crowd isn’t cheering for him, but his famed TV character before ripping the headpiece off.
 He tells the audience that his friend is more than just as sci-fi character and that he’s out giving it his all, yet they’re unwilling to see him past his signature role.
-Jason then gives his friend a choice: either stay in this fictitious fantasy or leave with him so that they can go save the world.
-In the end, Alexander chooses his friend as they escape from his psychic lock before getting informed by Nesmith to help him wake up the rest of the crew.
+Nesmith then gives his friend a choice: either stay in this fictitious fantasy or leave with him so that they can go save the world.
+In the end, Dane chooses his friend as they escape from his psychic lock before getting informed by Jason to help him wake up the rest of the crew.

-As such, Jason heads into Gwen’s fantasy as she’s still miffed over his dream-self’s action.
+As such, Nesmith heads into Gwen’s fantasy as she’s still miffed over his dream-self’s action.
 He approaches and says that he understands her fear of their revolving door relationship.
 As such, he assures her that she can still love him even though she doesn’t entirely trust him before securing her mental freedom by approving her relationship with Sandy.
 Meanwhile, Laliari continues her pregnant-fueled destruction of the red carpet premiere as Fred tries to calm her down.
 Just then, Alexander arrives and asks if he would do anything for her out of love.
 When Kwan says ‘yes’, Dane puts that commitment to the test as he pulls out a Targathian Pulse Rifle and takes aim at Laliari.
 Fred dives in time and sacrifices himself as he and his girlfriend get freed from their mental hold before we move into Chapter 14: “My Friend, My Self”.

 With the entire NSEA Protector team completely awake, Jason tells the Judgment Lady to vacate from Earth’s orbit immediately.
 However, she’s not even remotely phased by his demand as she exclaims how just like every other alien race she’s come across, they ultimately failed in proving their importance.
 She then explains that every race that she’s tested would react the same way every time: fearful.
 Because she sees this representation of the human race unremarkable, she orders them away.
-However, Jason refuses to leave as he demands to make his case in support of the human race.
+However, he refuses to leave as he demands to make his case in support of the human race.
 He exclaims that while fear is overwhelming, humanity is capable of overcoming it through compassion.
 As such, he conquered his own personal fear in order to save his friends.
 In the end, they overcame her “inescapable” mental holdings as Nesmith concludes his argument by exclaiming that while she’s more than capable of smiting them, the only thing that humanity is guilty of is their self-liberation via hope.

 Despite his case, the Judgment Lady chastises the human race for their constant penchant for war along with constantly starving the poor while the wealthy turn a blind eye, thus she only sees the human race as nothing more than flaws.
-As the crewmates proceed to argue with her, the Judgment suddenly gets rocked.
-Alexander then deduces that this craft is getting affected by their surge of positivity as the Judgment Lady orders her crew to pull out before telling Jason that the planet will be spared.
+As the crewmates proceed to argue with her, the Judgment Ship suddenly gets rocked.
+Dane then deduces that this craft is getting affected by their surge of positivity as the Judgment Lady orders her crew to pull out before telling Jason that the planet will be spared.